What Is Wasting Wood?

 Wasting wood can have a detrimental impact on the wood industry as a whole.
 It reduces the availability of wood resources and disrupts the supply chain, affecting the production and availability of wood products.
 Additionally, the negative environmental and social impacts associated with wasting wood can lead to a loss of consumer trust and demand for wood-based products.

-See also Are CHEP Pallets Certified?
+See also Are Pallets Usually Free?

 Ways to Reduce Wasting Wood